-The Board and all levels of management are fully committed to maintaining and enhancing corporate governance so that it continues to contribute to the delivery of Bapcor's key strategic objectives.
+The Board and management of Bapcor Limited (Bapcor/the Company) are fully committed to maintaining and enhancing corporate governance so that it continues to contribute to the delivery of Bapcor's key strategic objectives.

 Whilst the Board is responsible for establishing the corporate governance framework of Bapcor, we believe good governance is the collective responsibility of all our team members.
-We believe that excellence in governance is more than just compliance with the law, is essential for the long-term sustainability of our business, and is one of our key focus areas and measures of success.
+We believe that excellence in governance is more than just compliance with the law, is essential for the long-term sustainability of our business, and is one of our key focus areas and a measure of success for the organisation.

-Our governance framework supports our team members in delivering our strategy, and provides an integral role in effective, responsible and sustainable decision-making and business conduct.
-The Code of Conduct and Bapcor's other corporate governance policies reinforce the importance of our Values: We give a damn; We are in it together; We get it done; and We do the right thing.
+Our governance framework supports our team members in delivering our strategy, and provides an integral role in effective, responsible and sustainable decision making and business conduct.
+The Code of Conduct and Bapcor's other corporate governance policies reinforce the importance of our Values: We do the right thing; We are in it together; We give a damn; and We get it done.
 Our Values are at the centre of everything we do and guide our behaviours, interactions and decisions each and every day in carrying out our responsibilities to all stakeholders.